-The state points of taxation are not uniform throughout the northeast and mid-Atlantic region.
-Most states describe their motor gasoline or diesel tax obligation33 as falling on the "distributor," however the way in which a "distributor" is defined differs between the states.34 There are also differences in what actions trigger the state reporting requirement, and in a number of states, the point of taxation is different for different fuels.
+The state points of taxation are not uniform throughout the Northeast and Mid-Atlantic region.
+Most states describe their motor gasoline or diesel tax obligation as falling on the "distributor," however the way in which a "distributor" is defined differs between the states.
+There are also differences in what actions trigger the state reporting requirement, and in a number of states, the point of taxation is different for different fuels.

 In Maryland and New York, the point of taxation is the entity importing fuel into the state or making the first sale in the state.
-In these cases, the point of taxation is similar to the EIA Prime Supplier (described below in Section IV.C), as it refers to the entity bringing fuel into the state for end use.
+In these cases, the point of taxation is similar to what the EIA defines as a Prime Supplier (described below in Section IV.C), as it refers to the entity bringing fuel into the state for end use.